 - Repair and restoration of front elevation timber surrounds, rotten timber sills remade, front bay window and french doors overhauled.

 - Re-rendering to original pattern

 - Restoration of “seashell” canopy over front door

 - Removal of asbestos garage roof, constructed a timber frame structure to house a traditional “Rosemary” tiled roof to match house.

 - Raised garage roof and altered pitch (due to previous disproportionate building) to match front gable to main house using matching engineering brick

 - Removal of poorly laid tarmac driveway/waste ground and replaced with reclaimed yorkstone flags rain water gulleys, yorkstone steps, edge in silver granite setts and reclaimed blue granite cobbled pathway to front door

 - Built dry sandstone walled flower beds

-In addition to the York stone drive which echo’s the pavings in the older parts of the conservation area they have also planted, now maturing Birch trees and a Ginkgo Bilobo with the help of an Oxton Society grant which help set off the house plus a recently planted a beech hedge and re-laid lawns to the front and side of the house.
+In addition to the York stone drive which echos the pavings in the older parts of the conservation area they have also planted two Birch trees and a Ginkgo funded by the Oxton Society Tree Planting Fund, which help set off the house, planted a beech hedge and re-laid lawns to the front and side of the house.